daxmore/midnight-blog/client/MidnightBlog-Technical-Documentation.md

 - Newsletter subscription
 - Responsive design for all devices

-### Frontend-Only Architecture
+### MERN Stack Architecture

-Midnight Blog is currently implemented as a frontend-only application that simulates backend functionality through client-side storage mechanisms.
-This approach allows for:
+Midnight Blog is now implemented as a full-stack application using the MERN (MongoDB, Express.js, React, Node.js) stack.
+This approach provides:

-1. **Rapid Development**: Eliminating backend dependencies accelerates the development cycle
+1.  **Persistent Data Storage**: Data is stored securely in a MongoDB database.
-2. **Offline Functionality**: Users can interact with the application even without an internet connection
+2.  **Robust Backend Logic**: Handles user authentication, data validation, and API endpoints.
-3. **Reduced Complexity**: No need for server management or database administration
+3.  **Scalability**: Designed for future expansion and increased user load.
-4. **Lower Hosting Costs**: Static site hosting is generally less expensive than running servers
+4.  **Industry Standard**: Utilizes widely adopted technologies for modern web development.

-The application uses browser storage APIs (localStorage/sessionStorage) to persist data across sessions, simulating a database.
-All business logic is executed in the browser, with state management handling data flow between components.
+All business logic is now primarily handled on the server-side, with the frontend focusing on UI and user interaction.
+Data persistence is achieved through API calls to the backend, which then interacts with MongoDB.

 ## 2. Technologies and Tools Used